MLB playoff picture all set, best-of-3 matchups start Friday

 “It will be a good environment,” Tampa Bay second baseman Taylor Walls.
 “It’s a good thing that we just went there. … I know the guys are amped up.
 We’re ready to be there.”

-In Toronto, Vladimir Guerrero Jr. and the top AL wild-card Blue Jays take on Seattle and its rookie sensation, Rodríguez.
+In Toronto, Vladimir Guerrero Jr. and the top AL wild-card Blue Jays take on the Seattle Mariners and their rookie sensation, Rodríguez.
 The series also matches Robbie Ray, who won the Cy Young Award with Toronto last year, against his former team.

 All four matchups are scheduled to end Sunday.
 The best-of-five Division Series in both leagues begin Oct.
 11.